claudiomenghi/PsAlM/readme.md

 PsAlMISt is a Pattern bAsed MIssion Specifier implemented as a Java 1.8 application.
 It allows to create complex missions based on a set of Movement specification patterns.
 PsAlMISt can also send the created mission to a given planner that computes and executes it.
 It is fully integrated within the Co4robot project [http://www.co4robots.eu/](http://www.co4robots.eu/)

+You can consult the full list of patterns and have additional information in [http://178.62.206.217/patterns/](http://178.62.206.217/patterns/)

+## Publications
+* Poster: Property Specification Patterns for Robotic Missions Claudio Menghi, Christos Tsigkanos, Thorsten Berger, Patrizio Pelliccione, Carlo Ghezzi

 ## Video of PsAlMISt in action